Foreign worker: Arab States of the Persian Gulf

-Domestic work is the single most important category of employment among women migrants to the Arab Gulf States, Lebanon and Jordan.
+Domestic work is the single most important category of employment among women migrants to the Persian Gulf region, Lebanon and Jordan.
 The increase of Arab women in the labour force, and changing conceptions of women's responsibilities, have resulted in a shift in household responsibilities to hired domestic workers.
 Domestic workers perform an array of work in the home: cleaning, cooking, child care, and eldercare.
 Common work traits include an average 100-hour work week and virtually non-existent overtime pay.
 Remuneration differs greatly according to nationality, oftentimes depending on language skills and education level.
 This is seen with Filipina domestic workers receiving a higher remuneration than Sri Lankan and Ethiopian nationals.

 Saudi Arabia is the largest source of remittance payments in the world.
 Similar to other GCC countries, remittance payments from Saudi Arabia rose during the oil boom years of the 1970s and early 1980s but declined in the mid-1980s.
 As oil prices fell, budget deficits mounted, and most governments of GCC countries put limits on hiring foreign workers.
 Weaknesses in the financial sector and government administration impose substantial transaction costs on migrant workers who send them.
 Although difficult to estimate, costs consist of salaries and the increased spending required to expand educational and health services, housing, roads, communications, and other infrastructure to accommodate the basic needs of the newcomers.
 The foreign labour force is a substantial drain of the GCC states' hard currency earnings, with remittances to migrants' home countries in the early 2000s amounting to $27 billion per year, including $16 billion from Saudi Arabia alone.
 It has been shown that the percentage of the GDP that foreign labour generates is roughly equal to what the state has to spend on them.

 The main concerns of developed countries regarding immigration centres are: